KioBogdan/CC2025_DS_Chiorean_Bogdan_Part1/README.md

-# 🌐 Cloudl Computing - Part 1
+# 🌐 Cloud Computing - Part 1

 Part 1 of the Cloud Computing semester project demonstrates a simple frontend-backend connection deployed on Azure, using **Azure App Services**.